 Answer: Yes, with a sustainable capsule wardrobe.

 Think about it.
-The average American spends about $2,000 per year on clothing.
+The average American spends about $2,000 per year on a variety of outfits.
 Mostly fast fashion.
 Cutting this down by choosing to build a sustainable capsule wardrobe is a win-win solution.
 You get to save money (while still being chic and well dressed), and you also get to reduce the load on the environment (and the abuse of vulnerable people).

 Can a Capsule Wardrobe be Sustainable?